Bassel Fleihan: Death and funeral

-Background History

-It was founded in 1996 in cooperation with the Government of France.
-In 2006, it was renamed Institut des Finances Basil Fuleihan in honor of the late Minister of Economy.

-Publications (2020)

-Institute des Finances Basil Fuleihan has many publications but only most recent ones were shared.
+A United Nations investigation of the incident by Detlev Mehlis, released in October 2005, pointed the finger at Syrian officials.
+Bashar al-Assad is widely regarded to have directly ordered the assassination.
+In 2020, the UN-authorized Special Tribunal for Lebanon convicted Hezbollah military officer Salam Ayyash in absentia for playing a "central role" in the 2005 bombing.
+The Tribunal found two more Hezbollah members guilty of being accomplices in the assassination in 2022.
+The court did not find evidence implicating Hezbollah's leaders, and the group denies responsibility.

 Legacy

-His family established Basil Fuleihan Foundation in Lebanon after his death.
+Fuleihan's family established Basil Fuleihan Foundation in Lebanon after his death.
 The aim of the foundation is stated to be the provision of the basis for tomorrow’s Lebanon by promoting improvements in public policy and public service.
 In February 2006, the finance institute at Lebanese finance ministry was named the "Bassel Fleihan finance and economy institute", which Fleihan actively contributed its foundation in 1996.